phkaeser/wlmaker/doc/ROADMAP.md

   * Permit `wlmaker.plist` per-output configuration, to persist layout.
   * [done] Explore if wlroots permits mirroring layouts.
 If yes: Implement.
     (Via outputs sharing the same position, through `wlr-randr` or `wdisplays`).
-  * Document and implement behaviour of 'fullscreen' window on multiple outputs: Fill the active output.
+  * Window (toplevel) handling on multiple outputs:
     * Support and handle `wl_output` arg to `xdg_toplevel::set_fullscreen`.
+    * 'fullscreen': Fill the configured (or active) output.
-  * Document and implement behaviour of 'maximized' window on multiple outputs: Maximize on active output.
+    * 'maximized': Maximize on configured (or active) output.
+    * When an output is removed: Re-position toplevels into visible area.
   * Fix screen lock behaviour: Ensure the unlock surface is shown on all outputs.
   * Permit specifying output for dock, clip and icon area (similar `KeepDockOnPrimaryHead`)
   * Add "scaling" actions, configurable as hotkey and in root menu.